Hangover Square (film): Reception

 The film made a profit of $27,700.

 The film received mixed reviews.
 The staff at Variety magazine liked the film and wrote, "Hangover Square is eerie murder melodrama of the London gaslight era—typical of Patrick Hamilton yarns, of which this is another.
 And it doesn't make any pretense at mystery.
 The madman-murderer is known from the first reel...Production is grade A, and so is the direction by John Brahm, with particular bows to the music score by Bernard Herrmann."
 The New York Times said: "There is not a first-class shiver in the whole picture."
+Film critic and author James Agee reviewed it in 1945: "Hangover Square is a better than average horror picture up to, but not including, its wildly overloaded climax..."

 CD release of Herrmann's music

 In 2010, British label Chandos released a CD including a 17-minute concert suite from Hangover Square, assembled by Stephen Hogger.
 The film's musical tour de force is a sonata movement for piano and orchestra in the Lisztian style (in which the scherzo and adagio movements, which are typical as succeeding movements in a concerto, are compressed and presented in place of a central development).
 Slightly revised by the composer in 1973 for Charles Gerhardt's RCA film music series and retitled "Concerto Macabre," it has been recorded by RCA, Naïve, Koch and Naxos, in addition to the recording paired with Hogger's suite.
 Except for the RCA releases, all of the recordings of the concerto rely on a version edited in 1992 by Christopher Husted.
 The disc also includes Hogger's extended suite based on Herrmann's incidental music for Citizen Kane (1941).